 Photographs are an important and useful tool to attract new volunteers.
-They convey the spirit of your brigade to your community.
-Having captivating photographs will help to tell the story of your brigade, and allow potential volunteers see themselves volunteering with you.
-Below are some tips on how to take good photographs that aren’t predictable and will capture the attention of the public.
+They help you to convey the spirit of your brigade to your community.
+Having captivating photographs will help to tell the story of your brigade, and make your brigade, and the thought of volunteering, relatable to them.
+Below are some tips on how to take good photographs that will help connect with your community

 Holding a photoshoot

-If you're working with us, you'll need everyone at the photoshoot to complete our Talent release form.
 You might also want to use our Photography run sheet to organise your photoshoot.

-Show all sorts of people
+Show your people

 Try to get a mix of people in your photographs – consider age, gender, ethnicity and roles.
 Having a range of people will help to convey that different types of people can volunteer and that there are different ways to volunteer.
 You may also want to include family or community members to help show a connection with your community and that your brigade is welcoming.